MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 Now that we know how to write data to our database, we can move forward with handling our login flow for new users.

-Let's implement creating a new user inside the Firebase database.
+Let's implement the functionality for creating a new user inside our Firebase database.

 # Writing a New User to our Database